totvs/azure-release-notes-generator/README.md

 # azure-release-notes-generator

-A release notes generator based on Azure DevOps commits (aka VSTS) based on [Spring's GitHub Release Notes Generator][github-generator].
+A release notes generator based on Azure DevOps commits using the [Conventional Commits](https://www.conventionalcommits.org) specification.

 The release notes markdown file is generated base on the commits pushed to a determinated branch and period.

+> This project was based on [Spring's GitHub Release Notes Generator][github-generator]

 ## Getting started